buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part2.md

 For the target delegate (container),

 * in html template, instead of repeat on original items list, we repeat on patched items list, which is the original items patched by intention.
 * we capture user intention in `dndHover(location)` callback.
-Be ware, don't mutate real items yet.
+Beware, don't mutate real items yet.
 We use temporary property `intention` to save this information.
 * we apply the intention in `dndDrop(location)` callback, as app user intended.
 * we reset temporary property `intention` before and after a DnD session by subscribing aurelia events `'dnd:willStart'` and `'dnd:didEnd'`.